barbagroup/pygbe_lspr_paper/pygbe_lspr_paper_review.md

 The request is for explaining differences and similarities with other BEM implementations in this field.
 We have now added new text on this topic at the end of the Discussion section.

 #### Modifications
-We have moved the discussion on similar software (BEM++ and MNPBEM) to the introduction and expanded it in commit d44c84e
+- We have moved the discussion on similar software (BEM++ and MNPBEM) to the introduction and expanded it in commit [d44c84e](https://github.com/barbagroup/pygbe_lspr_paper/commit/d44c84e11520d81d6d6b4224587c2f1aaf921212).

+ADD NEW COMMIT HERE

 ### Comment 2